Reviews You Can Rely On

 Alcohol Stoves

 A favorite of thru-hikers, these are small, compact stoves that burn denatured alcohol, which is quite inexpensive and ubiquitous.
 However, they take skill to operate, especially in cold temps or wind.
-They're best for boiling water for cooking dehydrated meals, but they're not nearly as fast at boiling as the other types of stoves.
+They're best for boiling water for cooking dehydrated meals, but they're not nearly as fast at boiling as other stoves.

 Wood/Solid Fuel Stove

-This stove can burn chemical fuel tablets or wood that you find along the trail.
+This stove can burn chemical fuel tablets or wood you find along the trail.
 They're lightweight and usually pack quite small, but we think their drawbacks outweigh the benefits.

 Fuel Efficiency and Weight

-A lightweight and fuel efficient stove is going to be your best bet.
-The more fuel efficient your stove is, the less fuel you will have to carry, saving weight and space in your pack.
+A lightweight and fuel-efficient stove is going to be your best bet.
+The more fuel-efficient your stove is, the less fuel you will have to carry, saving weight and space in your pack.
 We recommend choosing a stove that is fuel efficient for the conditions you will be in and your trip length, and then take weight into consideration next.

 For more advice and considerations on choosing the type of stove you need, see our full Backpacking Stove Buying Advice article, which goes into more detail about calculating how much fuel you'll need for your trips, how cold weather affects your stove, and how to dispose of used canisters.